 Shade sails are tensioned fabric membranes that, whilst functional, can be angled, overlapped, joined, shaped and twisted into a virtually limitless variety of soaring, sleek forms.

-Shade sails (sun shades) are made in fabrics that are manufactured especially for the purpose.
-The fabrics we recommend, have a limited manufacturers warranty for 10 years against any deterioration in the fabric structure.
+Shade sails are made in fabrics that are manufactured especially for the purpose.

-The fabric is a polyethylene and, being loose woven, it is porous which helps to avoid water pooling in the sail.
-They are tensioned on stainless steel wire with turnbuckles and shackles attaching them to the support structure.
-They are tensioned very tight to ensure they do not flap and the water runs off them.
+Shade sails are tensioned on stainless steel wire with turnbuckles and shackles attaching them to the support structure.
+They are tensioned very tight to ensure they do not flap and that water runs off them.
 Shade sails need to be sloped for efficient water run off - which direction they slope is dependent on where the wind and sun are and also where you want the water to run to.

 They are best when attached to posts however roof and wall brackets are possible where there is sufficient strength in your building.

 There are different fabric choices - each of which have a different look and functionality (please refer to the colour charts below):

 Shade cloth is a HDPE fabric and, being loose woven, is porous which helps to avoid water pooling in the sail.
 The shade is recorded at up to 95% under the sail and the UV filtering effect is recorded at up to 97% - shade and UV protection is different depending on colour choice.
 The fabrics we recommend have a manufacturers limited warranty for 10 - 15 years against deterioration in the fabric structure.
 Some of the brands we carry are fire resistant.
 If this is required by you, please ensure you inform us so we can point you towards those fabrics.